 - To create the correct documents according to the regulations that apply for the transport.

 Road transports (ADR) require an approved goods declaration with the correct information in the correct way and in the correct language according to international and national rules.

 Maritime transports (IMDG code) require an approved goods declaration with the correct information in the correct way, written on a “Multimodal Dangerous Goods Form” in English.

 - That the goods are correctly classified (you must know what items you are shipping)

 - That the goods are packed in approved packaging and are marked and labeled in accordance with the regulations.

-Please note that DHL Freight does not transport the following types of goods in our network:
+Please note that DHL Freight does not transport all types of goods through its network.